ldtownsend/Data-Engineering-Machine-Learning/README.md

-# Data Science Repo for AirBnB Optimal Price Predictor
+# Data Science Repo for Airbnb Predictor

+Accessing the app can be done using this [link](https://determined-poitras-517882.netlify.com/index.html) and login info

+user:kevin
+password:kevin

 The Data Science team for this project had two focuses, described below:<br>